 A kid gets lost in the supermarket.
 Write a story about his adventure around the huge store and how he eventually finds his parents.

-A conversation between a man and his reflection.
+A conversation between a man and his reflection in the mirror.

 Your protagonist believes they’ve finally learned how to lucid dream.
 They do whatever they want, all the things they feel they can’t do in their everyday lives.
 It’s not a dream.